ctb123za/carlos.prank/index.md

 **Hello Bianca!
 Can I just say that you're one of my favourite people!
 How did your role come about?**

 BW: Awww Thanks Kate!
 Well, I initially started out as a contestant.
-However, after being knocked out in the preliminaries I was around when there were a few concerns with the well being of other entrees.
+However, after being knocked out in the preliminaries when the DMW tradition began, I was around when there were a few concerns with the well being of other entrees.
 Since It can potentially go on for long hours at a time, one thing led to another and the committee asked how I felt about becoming a medic on site, one thing lead to another and the rest is history as they say. 😊

 **You have been Instrumental with the changes and procedures over the years, what do the Tournament entrees typically go through before it starts?**